-The FDA envisions an app that will connect anyone experiencing an opioid overdose with the closest supply of naloxone, a reversal drug.
+The contest was aimed at creating easier ways to connect anyone experiencing an opioid overdose with the closest supply of naloxone, a reversal drug.

 Naloxone counteracts the effects of heroin, some addictive painkillers and the synthetic opioid fentanyl and is available at pharmacies with a prescription.
 It is often carried by medical and law enforcement first responders in most states as well as at-risk opioid users and family members.
 The app is intended to alert these antidote carriers when someone overdoses.

-"Minutes matter in overdoses," Lurie said.
+"Minutes matter in overdoses," said Dr. Peter Lurie, FDA associate commissioner.
 Often, overdose deaths happen not because of a lack of naloxone but because of a lack of access.

 Lurie explained that although many people carry the antidote on a daily basis -- families and friends of opioid users, for example -- naloxone often goes unused for months, and the drug eventually expires.
 This is a waste, Lurie says, considering how many overdoses it could have reversed.